0oSaraho0/pp5-ecommerce/README.md

 I left each box blank and the form flagged an error when these were not filled in correctly.
 The email box flagged an error when an incorrect email address was input.
 I tried it with just letters and with only an @, and with only a .com.
 These all showed errors as expected.

-I tested The save deliver button to profile button both ticked an unticked and it correcly saved the forms information when the box was ticked.
-I then logged in again to check that the informatin was in the form the next time and it was.
+I tested The save delivery information button to profile button both ticked an unticked and it correcly saved the forms information when the box was ticked.
+I then logged in again to check that the information was in the form the next time and it was.

 The adjust bag button correctly takes the user back to the bag.

-Card Details
+### Card Details
 I used stripes give card number to use on the site.
 It shoed an error when the card number was input incorrectly

 ### Order Confirmation